Why Real Estate Agents Shouldn’t Be Afraid of Going Solo

 Financing the solo move from your savings and checking accounts is best.
 Of course, you don’t want to pay for everything out of pocket.
 You’ll need a cushion for your personal finances, in case things go south.
 It might be a good idea to fund only a portion of your company, and apply for a loan to get your bank to put up the rest of the cash.

 Small business loans have the most flexibility for your needs.
 Obtaining advances on small businesses isn’t easy.
 You’ll need to have all of your finances organized to better your chances of being approved.
 If you’re going for a really small firm, you can always just apply for a personal loan.
+If you find that you have smaller expenses along the way, then a short-term installment loan could help you make the transition or cover unexpected expenses.

 You aren’t one of those people who believes in stealing business from others.
 There’s nothing wrong, though, with telling your clients that you’re venturing out on your own.
 Word-of-mouth still carries a lot of weight these days.
 You might find that the easiest way to track down your next batch of clients is through your old clients.
 They can spread the word for you, pro bono.
+Remember, that it is more likely someone will sell their house quicker using a realtor than doing it themselves.
+This gives you, as the realtor, some leverage in finding clients.

 It could also be a good idea to look for new clients on the internet.
 Social media sites such as Facebook, Instagram, and Twitter are excellent platforms for building your business.
 You can reach dozens of people in your area and beyond just by establishing yourself online and using posts to share some of your expertise.